Stocks slide as coronavirus spike slows US reopening

 The U.S. confirmed about 40,000 new cases Thursday, the most since the pandemic began

-Stocks dipped lower Friday as a rebound in COVID-19 infections began to slow America's reopening from economically wrenching lockdowns meant to curb the pandemic's spread.
+Stocks plunged Friday as a rebound in COVID-19 infections began to slow America's reopening from economically wrenching lockdowns meant to curb the pandemic's spread.

 Continue Reading Below

-The U.S., which has the most infections in the world, recorded an all-time high of about 40,000 new cases on Thursday after states and cities began allowing people back in stores, restaurants and public gathering spots such as beaches.
+The U.S., which has the most cases in the world, recorded an all-time high of about 40,000 new ones on Thursday after states and cities began allowing people back in stores, restaurants and public gathering spots such as beaches.

 Arizona alone confirmed 3,056 new cases Thursday, and Gov. Doug Ducey said the state would delay further phases of its reopening, joining Texas, North Carolina, Louisiana and Delaware.